petyaracz/Racz2023trance/Readme.md

 ## References

+Bahrami-Rad, Duman, Anke Becker, and Joseph Henrich.
+2021.
+“Tabulated Nonsense?
+Testing the Validity of the Ethnographic Atlas.” *Economics Letters* 204: 109880.

 Botero, Carlos A, Beth Gardner, Kathryn R Kirby, Joseph Bulbulia, Michael C Gavin, and Russell D Gray.
 2014.
 “The Ecology of Religious Beliefs.” *Proceedings of the National Academy of Sciences* 111 (47):